RobertoStev/EmployeeManagement/README.md

 <h2><b>HR's View</b></h2>

 <p>HR personnel have access to all standard employee features (including the <b>My Info</b> and <b>My Requests</b> tabs), along with additional administrative access to view all employees in the system and manage all leave and sick leave requests.</p>
-<p>In addition to standard employee access, HR personnel can view all registered employees in the <b>All Employees Info</b> section.
+<p>In addition to standard employee access, HR personnel can view all registered employees in the <b>All Employees Info</b> tab.
 This includes each employee’s profile picture, along with options to edit, delete, view details, and manage leave days for every employee in the system.</p>

 ![Image](https://github.com/user-attachments/assets/c8dfa113-52a9-4397-a913-6e3340a5fed4)